-International Law: An Introduction and The Law of International Organizations courses introduce students to the complex subject of treaty formation and implementation, and to global and regional regimes for law-making in such diverse areas as trade, human rights, and criminal law.
+International Law introduces students to the complex subject of treaty formation and implementation, and to global and regional regimes for law-making in such diverse areas as trade, human rights, and criminal law.

 Requirement 2: One advanced course or seminar in international law

 All students who affiliate with the Center must also take (and pass) one advanced course or seminar in international or comparative law.
-An advanced course or seminar is any other of the Law School’s international or comparative law offerings which do not include the core courses listed above.
+An advanced course or seminar is any other of the Law School’s international or comparative law offerings which do not include the core courses listed in Requirement 1.
 Below is a list of many of these courses.
-(The course must be 2 credits or more.)
 Because not all courses are offered every year, and also because the Law School offers new courses periodically, a student should check the most current list of courses.
 If you are not sure whether a certain course fulfills Requirement 2, please contact Michael Rhee.

 - Conflict of Laws